 - 1. All returns are cumulative performance using an annual geometric average, with gross income reinvested unless otherwise stated.
-Fund returns are net of all transaction costs and charges, adjusted for any scheme specific rebates or employer variations. - 2.
-Past performance is not a guide to future returns - 3.
-The charging structure applicable to Standard Life's schemes mean that the above Net Investment Returns are applicable to a saving profile of a one off lump sum of £10,000 (as suggested in the guidance) as well as any other premium variations, and do not vary by member age.
+Fund returns are net of all transaction costs. - 2.
+Past performance is not a guide to future returns. - 3.
+The charging structure applicable to Standard Life's schemes mean that the above Net Investment Returns are applicable to a saving profile of a one off lump sum of £10,000 (as suggested in the guidance).